Walks near Dumbarton by train

 Rhu and Shandon Parish Church by Redhand1872

-Helensburgh Central Station to Arrochar and Tarbet Station (Dunbartonshire)
+Helensburgh Central to Arrochar and Tarbet (Dunbartonshire)

 15 minutes direct from Dumbarton Central.

 Northern section is very enjoyable with amazing views over Loch Long; excellent views.
 A route forming roughly half of the Three Lochs Way, with a very enjoyable northern section of amazing views over Loch Long, a less enjoyable middle third on a tarmac road through an MOD training area and a final descent on quiet single-track road and new footpath through woodland into Helensburgh.
 The ground can be sodden in the second section from Tarbet.
 Comprises about half of the Three Lochs Way, running between Inveruglas and Balloch.
 Passes the famous Mackintosh-designed Hill House.
-Extensive woodland.

 Warnings: The Tarbet end is currently closed for overhead-line works with a signed diversion (likely until 2026).
 About a third of the way involves fording a small stream beneath a railway where a bridge has been removed.
 The ground from Tarbet can be sodden, so walk in drier weather.